dssimmons-codes/AMDAT/Manual/making_amdat.md

 ### For CIRCE Users

-You can load conda using the following commands
+You can load conda using the following commands.
 ```bash
 module load apps/miniconda/4.7.12
 ```
+ This is a bit of an ancient conda and you should ideally install your own.

 ## 2) Create the build environment